drew458/hello-PS5/README.md

 If you just want to be notified when a PS5 becomes available at Mediaworld, add the bot to a group via`http://t.me/PS5scrapermw_bot`.

 ## Future Updates
+Displaying some more stats about the usage and elapsed time.